Lordstown Motors evaluates strategic partners in funding search

-LORDSTOWN, Ohio (Reuters) -Electric vehicle startup Lordstown Motors Corp is “evaluating strategic partners” as part of its search for funding needed to stay in operation, the company’s executive chair, Angela Strand, said on Monday.
+DETROIT, June 21 (Reuters) - Electric vehicle startup Lordstown Motors Corp (RIDE.O) is "evaluating strategic partners" as part of its search for funding needed to stay in operation, the company's executive chair, Angela Strand, said on Monday.

 The company's shares were down 5% in late afternoon on Monday and were down 49% for the year to date.